 - Liver disease

-Underage drinking in the United States is the consumption of alcohol by those younger than 21 years old.
+Underage drinking in the United States is the consumption of alcohol by those younger than 21 years old, which is illegal.

 According to the National Institutes of Health, 39.7% of Americans ages 12-20 admitted in 2019 to having had at least one drink in their lives.
 Around 7 million admitted to drinking alcohol in the last month.
 A reported 825,000 admitted to heavy drinking in that same timeframe.